nikitavoloboev/data/focusing/rules.md

 - Sit up right always.
 Never slouch.

 ## Learn
 - Always learn new things.
-Investigate.
-Why?
-How?
+- Document everything.
+Don't repeat things.
+Link instead.
 - Ask questions.
 Don't be afraid of not knowing something and [ask for help](../research/asking-questions.md).
 - There are no dumb questions.
 Do your own research first though.
 - Ask myself what is it that I am trying to solve or understand.
+Why?
 - Go deep.
 Specialise.
 Be great at some thing and then branch out.
-- Document everything.
-Don't repeat things.
-Link instead.
 - Draw.
-Don't be full digital and use paper and imagination to distill complex ideas.
+Use drawings and imagination to distill complex ideas.

 ## Share
 - Share everything I know and made.